Gabzers/7.1-Hackaton/README.md

 ## Overview

-The Hackathon Website is designed to showcase the integration of data analysis and a streaming platform.
+The Hackathon Website was developed in **6 days** as part of the **Hackathon 7.1 Taltal**.
+It is designed to showcase the integration of data analysis and a streaming platform.
 It includes the following features:

 - **Data Analysis**:
   - Insights derived from IMDB and Amazon datasets, such as movie ratings, popularity trends, and genre statistics.